 "ike_phase2_state": "established"}

-If the AWS side of your connection has a specific encryption domain defined, then modify the Site-to-Site VPN connection options.
-Make sure that both the local IPv4 network CIDR and remote IPv4 network CIDR are set to 0.0.0.0/0.
+If you defined a specific encryption domain on the AWS side of your connection, then modify the Site-to-Site VPN connection options.
+Make sure that you set both the local IPv4 network CIDR and remote IPv4 network CIDR to 0.0.0.0/0.

 Turn on NAT-T for accelerated Site-to-Site VPN

-You might have a Site-to-Site VPN that terminates on a transit gateway, with acceleration turned on.
-With this setup, make sure that NAT-T is activated on the customer gateway device.
+If you have an accelerated Site-to-Site VPN that stops on a transit gateway, then make sure to activate NAT-traversal (NAT-T) on the customer gateway device.

-Note: NAT-T must be turned on for accelerated Site-to-Site VPN.
-If NAT-T isn't activated on the customer gateway device, then IPsec is established but no traffic flows over the Site-to-Site VPN connection.
-This includes BGP traffic.
-For more information, see the Rules and restrictions for accelerated Site-to-Site VPN.
+Note: For an accelerated Site-to-Site connection, you must activate NAT-T on the customer gateway device.
+If you don't activate NAT-T, then IPsec initiates but no traffic flows over the Site-to-Site VPN connection, including BGP traffic.
+For more information, see Rules and restrictions.

 Troubleshoot BGP

-If the issue persists, then review the steps in How do I troubleshoot BGP connection issues over VPN?
+If you continue to experience issues, then see How do I troubleshoot BGP connection issues over VPN?